SQL Constraints

 Adding Constraints to an Existing Table

-You can also add constraints after creating a table.
+You can also add constraints after creation of table.

 Example